actions/runner-images/README.md

 #### Latest Migration Process

-GitHub Actions and Azure DevOps use the `-latest` YAML label (ex: ubuntu-latest, windows-latest, and macos-latest).
+GitHub Actions and Azure DevOps use the `-latest` YAML label (ex: `ubuntu-latest`, `windows-latest`, and `macos-latest`).
 These labels point towards the newest stable OS version available.

 The `-latest` migration process is gradual and happens over 1-2 months in order to allow customers to adapt their workflows to the newest OS version.
 During this process, any workflow using the `-latest` label, may see changes in the OS version in their workflows or pipelines.
 To avoid unwanted migration, users can specify a specific OS version in the yaml file (ex: macos-12, windows-2022, ubuntu-22.04).